 In the case of an appeal to the TC Administrator: within 15 days of receipt of the complaint, the TC Administrator shall provide a copy of the complaint to the TC; and within 30 days of such receipt, shall render a decision, with a copy to the TC.

 In the case of an appeal to the OASIS Board of Directors: such appeal, in order to be valid, shall be sent to the board comment list (email@example.com) and the relevant TC(s).
 The Board shall hold a hearing (with the appellants invited) within 45 days of receipt of the appeal.
-The Board shall render its decision within 30 days.
+The Board shall render its decision within 30 days of the hearing.
 The decision of the Board shall be final.

 The OASIS Board of Directors has the authority to effect such remedial action as may be necessary to remedy a complaint brought under this TC Process.

 This TC Process applies to previously established TCs upon its adoption.